anuk79/anuk79.github.io/spoke_at.md

 ---

 ## The technical talks conducted by me
+(Slides coming soon)

 1. Unit testing using Jest and Enzyme - webinar hosted by Globant

-2. Test driven development and how to tets React applications - CodeRealm hosted by Globant
+2. TDD and how to test React applications - CodeRealm hosted by Globant

 3. a11y - meetup by ReactJS and Friends